jpcofr/shrdlite-course-project/README-SHRDLITE.txt

 - planInterpretation has been modified to add the action description to the plan array.
-It constructs this phrase by being aware of the arm's state and what has happened in the pervious edge/action.
+It constructs this phrase by being aware of the arm's state and what has happened in the previous edge/action.

 - class SearchEdge extends Edge<WorldState> has been modified to allow information about the arm's current action and the object and location it is interacting with.

 How to test it?
-The only requirement is to enter a command that can be parseda and interpreted and describes a reachable goal.
+The only requirement is to enter a command that can be parsed and interpreted and describes a reachable goal.
 The system will output the description of every action on the interaction panel just before performing it.